Atomic Soul

 Atomic Soul is Symphony X's lead singer Russell Allen's debut solo album.
 It was released on April 26, 2005.
 The album is different from Symphony X's harder, more progressive sound, and has been dubbed by many, including Allen himself, as "Hard Rock".
 The album was released in 2005 on the InsideOut Music label.
-Allen played bass and keyboards on most tracks, along with vocals, but some of the tracks feature guests Robert Nelson on drums, Brendan Anthony and Jason Freudberg on guitars, Larry Salvatore on bass and Jens Johansson on keyboards.
+Allen played bass and keyboards on most tracks, along with vocals, but some of the tracks feature guests including Robert Nelson on drums, Brendan Anthony and Jason Freudberg on guitars, Larry Salvatore on bass and Jens Johansson on keyboards.
 Also Allen's bandmates Michael Romeo and Michael Pinnella, from Symphony X, are featured on the album.

+Reception

+Blabbermouth.net wrote: "I'm not surprised that Allen crafted a strong '70s-inspired album.
+I'm just amazed at how flawlessly he pulled it off.
+Good stuff."
+Powermetal.de gave a positive review and said all the tracks on the album are strong.
+Vampster called it a great album and recommended it to fans of Soundgarden and Badlands.

 Track listing

 All songs written by Russell Allen, except where noted.